21 Travel Gadgets for Your Gap Year in New Zealand

 Grab your bowl, plate or cup and shake it into shape.
 Serve, eat, clean and fold it back into a small travel size piece of silicone.
 It’s perfect to take for meals anywhere: on a lake shore or a snowy mountain top.
 Make sure to clean them well when you are back at your hostel though.
 A simple rinse won’t be enough before storing them for a few weeks.

-Go for the blows & spoon/fork combo so you have everything you need in one go.
+Go for the bowls & spoon/fork combo so you have everything you need in one go.

 15. Waterproof phone case